Incident Response

 The aim of the incident response team is to minimise the impact of the cyber incident as quickly as possible so that the continuity of your organisation is no longer at stake.

-1. Contact NFIR’s Computer Emergency Response Team (088-133 0700).
+1. Please contact NFIR’s Computer Emergency Response Team directly (088-133 0700)

 2. The CERT takes action.
 All necessary equipment is packed and within 3 hours the CERT is on site